Seascale Lifeboat Station: Notable Rescue

 At 1:00 am on 26 October 1875, just 4 months after the lifeboat was placed at Seascale, the vessel Isabella ran aground.
 It would be dawn before the vessel was seen and the alarm raised, and it would be 8:00 am before a message to alert the lifeboat crew, normally Whitehaven men, and the Whitehaven Rocket Brigade, was received at Whitehaven.

 Whitehaven Volunteer Rocket Brigade was formed in 1849.
 The volunteers would haul their equipment to the coast where a ship was in distress.
 Rockets attached to a line were fired over the vessel, and then a much heavier cable could be drawn across, allowing the use of a Breeches buoy system to rescue passengers and crew.

-A special train was hastily arranged to transport all the volunteers the 13 mi to Seascale, but along with the rocket brigade, only 5 lifeboat men turned up.
+A special train was hastily arranged to transport all the volunteers the 13 mi to Seascale, but along with the rocket brigade, only five lifeboat men turned up.
 Arriving in Seascale at 09:30, the Isabella proved to be too far from shore for the Rocket Brigade to fire a line.
-The brigade then joined the 5 lifeboat men, and some of the train crew, to have sufficient crew for the lifeboat.
+The brigade then joined the five lifeboat men, and some of the train crew, to have sufficient crew for the lifeboat.
 The William Tomlinson got to the Isabella at 11:30, over 10 hours since she had run aground, and the three men aboard were finally rescued and brought back to shore.
 This was the only successful service of the Seascale Lifeboat.

-Seascale lifeboat was launched only three more times over the next twenty years, with nobody else ever rescued.
+Seascale lifeboat was launched only three more times over the next twenty years, but nobody else ever rescued.